poepoedarli/FullStackDev/my_study_log.md

 ### My Activities Log

-I recored like this way, how many hours I spend on this course and how many time per week I studied.
+I recored like this way, how many hours I spend on this course .....

 | Date | Study Time | Content | Remark
 | ------ | ------ | ------ | ------ |